Your first period: What’s the deal with menstruation?

 Did you know?

-What are the signs of your first period?
+What are the signs and symptoms of your first period?

 Some signs and symptoms are quite easy to spot.
 For instance, if your breasts or pubic hair have been growing, or you have noticed discharge in your underwear, then it won’t be long before your first period.

 Another clue is if you experience premenstrual syndrome (PMS), which causes symptoms like period pain, mood swings, bloating, backache and skin break outs.
 And while this may not sound particularly exciting, periods shouldn’t stop you from getting out and doing what you want.
 There are plenty of ways that you can deal with period pain and other PMS symptoms such as eating healthily, exercising regularly and even taking over-the-counter painkillers if you need a little extra relief.

 When some people think of their first period, they may imagine it to be bright red blood – similar to when you prick your finger with a needle or pick a scab.
 However, the colour of menstrual blood is usually slightly darker and more of a dull, brownish red.
 Your first period in particular may be especially brown in colour and not last very long.
 This can be a bit of a surprise and you could be asking yourself questions such as “Is that it?” or “Was that actually a period or something else?”.
 But it’s perfectly normal!